verdaux/BookNotes/Linux/Linux distribution.md

 - [ ] GNU means GNU's not unix
 - [ ] All GNU software was distributed under the GNU General Public License (GPL)
+- [ ] GNU software is a basic part of any Linux distribution